sttp-book/sttp-book/chapters/testing-techniques/boundary-testing.md

 ## Automating boundary testing with JUnit (via Parameterised Tests)

-You might have noticed that in the domain matrix we always have a certain amount of input values and, implicitly, an expected output value.
+You might have noticed that in the domain matrix we always have a certain number of input values and, implicitly, an expected output value.
 We could just implement the boundary tests by making a separate method for each test, or by grouping them per boundary, as we have been doing so far.

-However, the amount of test methods can quickly become large and unmanageable.
+However, the number of test methods can quickly become large and unmanageable.
 Moreover, the code in these test methods will be largely the same, as they all have the same structure, only with different input and output values.